hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 save(chipObj, file="~/chipseq/results/chip_qc/ChIPQC/chipObj.RData")

 ## Create ChIPQC report
-#ChIPQCreport(chipObj, reportName="Nanog_and_Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
+ChIPQCreport(chipObj, reportName="Nanog_and_Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
 ```

-Save your script and quit `vim`.
-Now we can run the script interactively.
+You can run the script interactively.
 This will take 2-3 minutes to complete and you will see a bunch of text written to the screen as each line of code is run.
 When completed you can check the `results/chip_qc/ChlPQC` to make sure you have the `.RData` file.

 ```
 $ Rscript run_chipQC.R